2018 Teacher Post-Conference

 Interested in continuing the conversation?
 Consider joining us for our Post-conference, a topic-intensive interactive all-day workshop on Monday, February 26, 2017 from 9 am - 3 pm.
 Your choice of topics includes Assessment, Statistics, Coaching - for Leaders who support Teachers using CPM, Administrators - for Leaders who support Teachers using CPM, or Student Teams to Promote Mathematical Discourse.
 See below for descriptions.

-Separate registration required.
-Click here to register.
+Separate registration is required, register now.
 Registration cost for the Post-conference is $100 and includes lunch.

 Topics will include: